-For example, let’s say you’re running a campaign to download an ebook, and you’re targeting people interested in online advertising.
-Just because they care about online advertising doesn’t mean those users are likely to download the ebook.
-From the pool of people you target, Facebook tries to find people who are most likely to complete your action.
+For example, let’s say you’re running a campaign to download an ebook on advertising, and you’re targeting people interested in online advertising.
+Just because they care about online advertising doesn’t mean those users likely to download the book.
+From the pool of people you target, Facebook tries to find the people who are most likely to complete a sign-up action.

-When an auction occurs, Facebook raises the value of the ad targeting that user – Facebook is actively making it easier for your ad to appear in that user’s feed.
+When an auction occurs, Facebook raises the value of the ad targeting that user – Facebook is actively making it easier for your ad to appear to that user.

 Facebook Total Value Score

 As an auction occurs, Facebook combines all this data into the Total Value score.
 The ad with the highest score wins and is shown to that user.

 This is important – it means the highest bid doesn’t always win.
 In fact, the ad with the most relevant content will usually be shown first.
 Less relevant and lower quality ads are shown less frequently and cost more to deliver.

 You now understand in detail how Facebook bidding works.
 With this knowledge you can start lowering your advertising costs.